Approval of Provisional Measure no. 1,304/2025 and implications for the power sector

 Retail Market Opening for Low-Voltage Consumers

-The approved text of MP No. 1,304/25 provides for the phased opening of the free electricity market (ACL) to low-voltage consumers.
 The timeline is set to establish that industrial and commercial consumers may migrate to the ACL within two years of the law’s entry into force, and residential consumers may do so within three years.

 The transition will require consumer education initiatives and regulatory development of the Last Resort Supply (SUI) mechanism, designed to ensure continuity of service in cases of supplier default or sudden withdrawal of the SUI.